Dada-Tech/Casiono/README.md

 - CASH_ADD - how much more cash to "top up" wallet when you need to.
 Default:100;
 - CASH_DEFAULT - how much cash you start with.
 Default:300;

-# Betting Strategies
-## ON WIN/LOSS
+# ON WIN/LOSS
-how you will change your bet each win and or loss. can stay the same, double or halve your bet
+how you will change your bet each win and or loss per spin.

+### Examples:
+- ONWIN = 0.5; when you bet 10 and win, the next bet will be 5
+- ONLOSE = 2; when you bet 10 and lose, the next bet will be 20
+- ONWIN = 1; when you bet 10 and win, the next bet will be 10

 # Rand
 it uses system rand